Policy 3116PStudents in Foster Care

 Dispute resolution process: Disputes between the district and the student’s caregiver/education decision–maker

-The student’s caregiver or education decision-maker may dispute the district’s best interest determination, transportation decision, or the provision of any other education-related service for a student in foster care.
-They may do so by providing the district or the district’s foster care liaison with written notice of the dispute within fifteen (15) business days of receiving notice of the district’s determination (e.g., that the district intends to enroll the student in a school other than the school of origin or the school requested by the caregiver or the education decision-maker).
-Notices of dispute should be addressed to the district foster care liaison.
+The student’s caregiver or education decision-maker may dispute the district’s best interest determination, or the implementation of the foster care provisions of the Every Student Succeeds Act of 2015 for a student in foster care.
+They may do so by providing the district or the district’s foster care liaison with written notice of the dispute within fifteen (15) business days of receiving notice of the district’s determination (e.g., that the district intends to enroll the student in a school other than the school of origin.

 The notice of dispute, if provided to the district, will be immediately forwarded to the foster care liaison, or, if that person is unavailable, another designee.
 The liaison will log receipt of the notice (including the date and time), and then forward a copy of this documentation to their immediate supervisor and the superintendent or designee.